 If an individual resides permanently in the UK, they are considered to be a UK resident.

 An individual who has moved overseas and severed major ties to the UK (e.g., closed bank accounts and sold property) is considered to have surrendered their residency in the UK.
 This would also apply to people who maintain bank accounts purely for the purpose of receiving regular payments, e.g., a UK pension.

 An individual is considered to be on an extended holiday if they have:

 Individuals who meet the above criteria maintain their UK residency and may therefore be considered for vetting clearance.

-An individual who has been posted overseas as part of their service with Her Majesty's Government or the armed forces is considered to have been resident in the UK for the period that they were abroad.
+An individual who has been posted overseas as part of their service with His Majesty's Government or the armed forces is considered to have been resident in the UK for the period that they were abroad.

 Where an individual has been overseas as the spouse, partner or dependent of a member of the armed forces posted overseas, they can be considered to have been resident in the UK if their place of residence was within the confines of the establishment, e.g., a military base.
 If they were residing outside this, they are considered to have been resident overseas.